 The City Bar Justice Center is a proud equal opportunity and affirmative action employer.
 It is the policy of the Organization to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, creed, age, national origin, alienage or citizenship status, gender (including gender identity and sexual harassment), sexual orientation, disability, arrest or conviction record, pregnancy, credit history, salary history, caregiver status, marital status, partnership status, or status as a victim of domestic violence, stalking and sex offenses, religion, sex, genetic information, military status, unemployment status or any other characteristic as protected by law.
 With regard to the Americans with Disabilities Act and other related laws, the Organization will endeavor to make reasonable accommodations for persons with disabilities.

 Summer 2019 Internship Program

 The application period for the Summer 2019 Internship Program is now closed.
 Please check back in January 2020 for information regarding the next application period.
 Thank you.

 Pro Bono Scholars and Fellowships

-The City Bar Justice Center is now accepting applications for fellowship placements and the Pro Bono Scholars program beginning Spring 2019.
+The City Bar Justice Center is accepting applications for fellowship placements and the Pro Bono Scholars program on a rolling basis.
 If you are interested in applying, please send your resume, cover letter and other supplemental application materials to Erika Lawrenson, Administrative Manager, at firstname.lastname@example.org.